How to Discover Your Strengths in 3 Easy Steps (with 10 Great Questions!)

 • What could you do differently?
 Where else could you use your strengths?

-• Considering how the COVID crisis is impacting you and your family at the moment, how specifically could you use your strengths to make life easier?
+• How specifically could you use your strengths to make life easier?

-2. Connection to others: Our deepest connections with others come when we connect from our authentic selves – which includes knowing and using our strengths, without apology.
+2. Connection to others: Our deepest connections with others come when we connect from our authentic selves.
+And this includes knowing and using your strengths—without apology.

 You may also like: